 During the play the Prince Hamlet requests itinerant actors perform a play at his palace for the “entertainment” of his mother, among others.
 For this play within a play Shakespeare uses Hecuba’s stirring funeral speech as written by the Roman poet Ovid in Metamorphoses Ovid.
 According to ancient literature Hecuba was the Trojan queen who grieved eloquently at the death of her husband and son.
 But the purpose of this illusion was not just to throw around Shakespeare’s knowledge of classical literature.
 It was to portray a parallel situation so the audience could see how Hamlet was trying to embarrass his own mother because of her hasty marriage to a questionable man.

 Hamlet also refers to Cain and Able, from Genesis in the Bible in reference to his uncle and his own deceased father.
 This is an obvious allusion to fratricide, so that the less learned among Shakespeare’s audience would realize that Hamlet was practically stating that his father’s murderer was none other than his own brother.
 The majority of modern readers would catch that last reference even if they missed the other two.

 In Shakespeare’s day, literary allusions were flung left and right during a play.
-If you caught the meaning, you smugly thought of yourself as an erudite person.
-If you didn’t, well, there was plenty of lowbrow humor and sexual innuendo to keep the less educated classes entertained.
+The Baird didn’t underestimate the intelligence of his audience and they appreciated that.
+If you were watching a play and caught the meaning of an allusion, you thought of yourself as a learned person.
+For those that didn’t, well, there was plenty of lowbrow humor and sexual innuendo to keep them entertained.